 EstlCAM software lets you make holes, engravings, or carvings on workpieces.
 It has many features that are not sophisticated and can be learned with a few practice sessions.

-In addition to 1D, 2D, and 3D EstlCAM project, this software lets you import variety of formats, like 2D drawings (.DFX, .PLT, .SVG, and .HPGL), 3D models (.STL), and Bitmap pictures (.PNG, .JPEG, and .GIF) into EstlCAM workspace.
+In addition to 1D, 2D, and 3D EstlCAM projects, this software lets you import a variety of formats, like 2D drawings (.DFX, .PLT, .SVG, and .HPGL), 3D models (.STL), and Bitmap pictures (.PNG, .JPEG, and .GIF) into EstlCAM workspace.